ActiveBright/ActiveHaven/README.md

-# ActiveHaven
+# activehaven
-This is frontend of the web application
+this is a web application that allows potential client to seek support and keeps track of employee work hours and reports